Bernice Rubens was the first woman to win the Booker Prize for Fiction in 1970.

 Her first novel ‘Set on Edge’ was published in 1960.
 It was with her fifth novel ‘The Elected Member’ that she became the first female winner of the Booker Price in 1970.
 The novel tells of troubled Norman Zweck, from a close-knit Jewish family in the East End of London.
 He is addicted to amphetamines and is convinced that he sees silverfish wherever he goes.
 The Oxford Companion to Twentieth-century Literature describes Rubens’s narratives as being written ‘in a precise, straightforward style which accommodating her extremes of imagination and quirky humour’.

-Tracking the genealogy of Bernice Reuben is made slightly challenging at times as she adopted a different spelling of her surname.
+Tracking the genealogy of Bernice Reuben was made slightly challenging at times as she adopted a different spelling of her surname.
 She was born Reuben, a name she still when married in 1947, but later changes it to Rubens.

 Bernice Rubens died in London on October 13, 2004 having completed the first draft of her memoirs which was later published under the title ‘When I Grow Up’ and had been the principal source of information in this blog.
 A surprisingly large proportion of the book covers her life growing up in Cardiff and her subsequent return visits.
 Her humour comes through in the writing as does an insight into the Cardiff Jewish community and traditions.
 I found it an interesting read which is surprising given that it antagonised me on the first page when she described Splott as ‘the unmentionable and undisputable armpit of Cardiff’.
 I’ll put it down to a quirky sense of humour.